Magazine features editor

 Skills

-You'll need to show:
+You'll need to have:

 - attention to detail, combined with an appreciation of the 'bigger picture'

-- the ability to take constructive criticism.
+- the ability to give and take constructive criticism

 Work experience

-Experience of photography can be useful, and a second language can come in handy for international publications.
+Experience of photography can also be useful, and a second language can come in handy for international publications.

 Find out more about the different kinds of work experience and internships that are available.